DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/bff/options.md

 * ***EnforceBffMiddleware***

-    This injects exra checks to make sure the BFF middleware has been added to the pipeline.
-Since this middleware does important security checks, this protects from accidental configuration errors.
+    Enables checks in the user management endpoints that ensure that the BFF middleware has been added to the pipeline.
+Since the middleware performs important security checks, this protects from accidental configuration errors.
 You can disable this check if it interferes with some custom logic you might have.
+Defaults to true.

 * ***LicenseKey***